Nukefactory/work-form/README.md

 Subfolders are labelled in 'src'.
 HTML pages are built using [pug](https://pugjs.org) but can be substituted with standard HTML if preferred (standard HTML will still copy to dist on build).

 ## Gotchas
 'dist' folder will build and run browsersync for local building, but must be uploaded/run from server with PHP available in order to receive completed form contents.
 Think LAMP/MAMP et al if you don't have a server handy.
+First couple of lines in 'send-mail.php' need to be updated with whatever email you want to receive at/send from before anything will arrive.

 ## Have at it
 Feel free to hack and build upon as needed.
 Pull requests for improvements welcomed.
 Hope it can be of some use.